 It Just Needs One Thing...

 You've found a great home, in your price range, in a great location, and you're ready to go.
 BUT...it just needs one thing to be completely perfect.
-Whether it needs fresh paint, new counters, the carpet needs to be removed, the cabinets won't work, or any other cosmetic-type improvements, and you're not sure you have that in your budget.
+Whether it needs fresh paint, new counters, the carpet needs to be removed, the cabinets won't work, or any other cosmetic-type improvements, we can help ensure you have that in your budget!

 The Arbor Financial Renovation Loan could be the answer for you.
 The renovation loan lets you make upgrades now and pay over time, so you can create a place you're proud to call home.
 The loan includes both the cost to buy the house (or refinance it) AND the cost to make improvements, and pay for them over the life of your loan.
 This way, you can make sure that your dream home is really YOUR dream home in every way.